vinyll/simple-page-application/README.md

 - [Milligram](https://milligram.io/) for CSS to make HTML natively beautiful.

 It's very easy to plug this with an API for example.

+This skeleton can run on its own in a [Github Pages](https://vinyll.github.io/simple-page-application/).